-If you have any questions about this report or concerning your water utility, please contact Steven Wingate at the Hilliard Town hall Monday-Friday from 9:00-5:00pm at 845-3555.
+If you have any questions about this report or concerning your water utility, please contact Steve Wingate at the Hilliard Town Hall Monday - Friday from 9:00 AM - 5:00 PM at 845-3555.
 We encourage our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the first and third Thursday of each month at 7:00pm at the Hilliard Town Hall
+They are held on the first and third Thursday of each month at 7:00 PM at the Hilliard Town Hall.

 The Town of Hilliard routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2004.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2005.
+Data obtained before January 1, 2005, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.